-Because the Common Stock is registered under Section 12 of the Exchange Act, the rules and regulations of the Securities and Exchange Commission (the "SEC") require the presentation of a line graph comparing the yearly percentage change in the Company's cumulative stockholder return to (i) the cumulative total return of a broad market equity index and (ii) the cumulative return of either a published industry index or a self-constructed group of peer issuers that the Company believes is relevant to a comparative understanding of its performance.
+1934, as amended (the "Exchange Act") comparing the yearly percentage change in the Company's cumulative stockholder return to (i) the cumulative total return of a broad market equity index and (ii) the cumulative return of either a published industry index or a self-constructed group of peer issuers that the Company believes is relevant to a comparative understanding of its performance.

-The peer group selected by the Company includes the following companies: Allegheny Teledyne Inc. (the successor by merger to Allegheny Ludlum Corp.), Carpenter Technology Corp., J&L Specialty Steel, Inc., Republic Engineered Steels, Inc., Armco Inc., and The Timken Company (collectively, the "Peer Group").
+The peer group selected by the Company includes the following companies: Allegheny Teledyne, Inc., Carpenter Technology Corp., J&L Specialty Steel, Inc., Republic Engineered Steel, Inc., Armco Inc., and The Timken Company (collectively, the "Peer Group").